MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -RequireSenderAuthenticationEnabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The RequireSenderAuthenticationEnabled parameter specifies whether to accept messages only from authenticated recipients.
-The two possible values for this parameter are $true or $false.
-The default value is $false.

-!!!
-Exchange Server 2016

 The RequireSenderAuthenticationEnabled parameter specifies whether to accept messages only from authenticated (internal) senders.
 Valid values are:

 - $true: Messages are accepted only from authenticated (internal) senders.
 Messages from unauthenticated (external) senders are rejected.